 Graduate Student Assistantships

 Acceptance of a student into the Department of Biology M.S. program does not guarantee that the student will be provided with financial assistance.
 Both graduate teaching assistantships (TAs) and graduate research assistantships (RAs) are available.
-Availability of both TAs and RAs depends on the number of students competing for the positions and availability of funds.
+The availability of both TAs and RAs depends on the number of students competing for the positions and the availability of funds.
 Other forms of support are discussed below:Graduate Teaching Assistantships

 Grants awarded to faculty mentors do not guarantee RAs for graduate students.
 RAs awarded through UCO RCSA typically include a stipend and a tuition waiver.
 RAs awarded through external grants will vary with regard to associated benefits (tuition waiver, health benefits, etc.) depending on the granting agency.
 STLR grants do not include tuition waivers.

 The forms found on this page are to be completed as the student progresses through the Biology M.S. program.
 Please see the biology department Graduate Program Guide for additional information regarding the use and submission of these and other forms.
-Upon request, Forms I-IV are available as Word documents (contact Michelle Haynie, Ph.D.).
+Upon request, Forms I-IV are available as Word documents (contact Paul Stone, Ph.D.).

 Biology department forms (some of these forms are also submitted to the Graduate College.
 Please read each form carefully to ensure proper submission).